Mitso98/notes/java/spring-boot.md

 26. `@NamedSubgraph` annotation is used to define the subgraph in the named entity graph.
 27. `@NamedEntityGraphs({@NamedEntityGraph(name = "Employee.department", attributeNodes = @NamedAttributeNode("department"))})` annotation is used to define multiple named entity graphs.
 28. `@EntityGraph(attributePaths = {"department", "projects"})` annotation is used to fetch multiple associated entities eagerly.

+## EnableJpaAuditing

+1. `@EnableJpaAuditing` annotation is used to enable JPA Auditing, annotate main class with `@EnableJpaAuditing` annotation.
+2. `@EntityListeners(AuditingEntityListener.class)` annotation on the entity class to enable auditing for that entity.
+3. `@CreatedDate`, `@LastModifiedDate`, `@CreatedBy`, `@LastModifiedBy` annotations are used to enable auditing fields in the entity class.
+4. `@EnableJpaAuditing(dateTimeProviderRef = "dateTimeProvider")` annotation is used to provide custom DateTimeProvider.
+5. Implement `AuditorAware` interface to provide the current logged-in user.

 # How to build REST API?